(No ratings)

 Although no cure for Asperger's syndrome currently exists, therapy can significantly enhance the quality of life for many "Aspies," or people with Asperger's syndrome.
 With ongoing therapy and support, people with Asperger's can learn to lessen their symptoms and while also strengthening their own interests and skills.

-Attention Deficit Disorder (ADD/ADHD)
+Attention Deficit Hyperactivity Disorder (ADHD)

-Attention Deficit Hyperactivity Disorder, or ADHD, is one of the most common disorders diagnosed in children.
-Nine percent of children in the USA have been diagnosed with ADHD.
-Symptoms, which include hyperactivity and difficulty maintaining focus or paying attention, can last into adulthood for some patients.
-Boys are four times as likely to be diagnosed as girls, although experts don't know why this is.
+Attention deficit hyperactivity disorder, or ADHD, is one of the most common disorders diagnosed in children.
+It is characterized by hyperactivity and difficulty maintaining focus or paying attention.
+ADHD may last into adulthood for some patients.
+Boys are more likely to be diagnosed with this condition than girls, although medical experts are unsure why this is.
+ADHD symptoms include:

 There are three main types of ADHD:

-Treatment can include stimulant medications, behavioral therapy to teach patients ways to navigate their world and control symptoms better, and accommodations at school or work.
-A structured environment (with lots of organization and well-defined rules) seems to help most kids with ADHD function at their best.
+Treatment can include stimulant medications and behavioral therapy to teach patients ways to navigate their world and control symptoms better.
+In addition to treatment, accommodations at school or work can greatly help people with ADHD improve their productivity and confidence.
+A structured environment (with lots of organization and well-defined rules) seems to help most children with ADHD function at their best.

-ADHD is mainly thought of as a disorder that affects children, but symptoms can last into adulthood for a third to half of those diagnosed.
-In adults, ADHD has similar symptoms as when it is seen in children: impulsive behavior, difficulty maintaining focus, being easily distracted, or a tendency to fidget.
-These symptoms can cause problems in a patient's careers and relationships.
+ADHD is mainly thought of as a disorder that affects children, but symptoms can last into adulthood for many.
+In adults, ADHD has similar symptoms as when it is seen in children: impulsive behavior and difficulty maintaining focus.
+These symptoms can cause problems in both careers and relationships.
 Additionally, adults with ADHD are at increased risk for substance abuse.
-Medications can be an important part of treatment for adults, as well as stress reduction techniques and organization skills training.
-Specialized ADHD coaches can help adults with ADHD manage their symptoms and succeed in all areas of their life.
+Medications can be an important part of treatment for adults, as well as learning stress reduction techniques and organization skills.
+Specialized ADHD coaches can help adults with ADHD manage their symptoms and thrive in life.

 Depression